Skip to main content

 Parental leave

-The purpose of parental leave is to enable employees to take time off work (unpaid) to take care of their child.
-Parental leave is different to parent's leave.
-In the public health service, parental leave must end when your child reaches age 16.
+Parental leave allows you to take unpaid time off work to care for your child.
+In the public health service, parental leave must end when your child turns 16.

-You can take 26 weeks parental leave per child.
-If you have more than 1 child, you can't take more than 26 weeks in a 12 month period.
+You can take 26 weeks of parental leave for each child.
+If you have more than 1 child, you cannot take more than 26 weeks in a 12‑month period.

 Age of child